brandonbiggs/marvin-robot/README.md

 2. Flash the ev3dev image to an SD card - https://www.ev3dev.org/
 3. Ensure that the ev3dev image loads on the mindstorm robot
 4. ...

+# Examples:
+The following 4 lines will move the mindstorm robot forward, have it say "Hello world" and then move back to it's original starting point.
+The purpose here is to demonstrate what programming can do, while doing so in as simple lines as possible.

+marvin = Marvin()

+marvin.moveForward(7, 7)

+marvin.speak("Hello world!")

+marvin.moveBackward(7,7)